Seth Rudetsky

-In March 2020, Rudetsky and his husband created a daily live-streamed web series Stars in The House to benefit The Actors Fund in the wake of the coronavirus pandemic.
+In March 2020, Rudetsky and his husband created a daily live-streamed web series Stars in the House to benefit The Actors Fund in the wake of the coronavirus pandemic.

+Rudetsky hosted Seth Rudetsky's Big Fat Broadway Live! with various Broadway stars including Mandy Gonzalez, Sierra Boggess, Adam Pascal, J Harrison Ghee, and Krysta Rodriguez at the Bell Theater in Holmdel, New Jersey once a month from August to December for his "Broadway Concert Series".

 Early life and education

-Rudetsky grew up in North Woodmere, New York.
+Rudetsky was born in Queens, New York on February 28, 1967, and grew up in North Woodmere, New York.
 He graduated from Hewlett High School in Hewlett, New York, and Oberlin College Conservatory of Music in 1988 with a degree in Piano Performance.

 Career

 Acting

-He wrote and performed in a one-man show called Rhapsody in Seth in 2003.
+Rudetsky wrote and performed in a one-man show called Rhapsody in Seth in 2003.
 He often tours with variations on his one-man show.
 He appeared in the Series Finale of Kathy Griffin: My Life on the D-List.
 From November 27 through December 10, 2006, he starred in an Off-Off-Broadway production of Torch Song Trilogy.

 He appeared in the Roundabout Theatre Company revival of The Ritz from September 2007 through December 2007.
-Also in 2007, Rudetsky appeared as a contestant on Episode #111 of the US version of Cash Cab.
+Also in 2007, Rudetsky appeared as a contestant on Episode No. 111 of the US version of Cash Cab.
 He also appeared in the MTV reality show Legally Blonde: The Musical – The Search for Elle Woods as a vocal coach for the contestants throughout the competition.
 He appeared in January 2008 in a regional production (Northport, Long Island, New York) of Lend Me a Tenor.
+He appeared in “Spare Some Change: NYC Artists for Barack Obama” directed by Ryan Mekenian in 2008 alongside Shaina Taub, Carrie Manolakos, Joe Iconis, Lindsay Mendez, & Celia Keenan-Bolger.

 On August 30, 2010, Rudetsky appeared with two-time Tony-winner Sutton Foster in a one-night-only concert performance of They're Playing Our Song at the Gerald W. Lynch Theater.
 On June 18, 2012.
 On Thursday evenings, he hosts Seth's Broadway Chatterbox, a one-hour talk show, at a New York City club, Don't Tell Mama on 46th Street.

 Rudetsky started a website called SETH TV.
 The site had archives of video and a $5/month subscription fee for exclusive content.
 Rudetsky posts video "deconstructions" to his web site in which he deconstructs the singing voices of Broadway performers.

 On November 4, 2013, Disaster!, a musical comedy starring Rudetsky and written by both Rudetsky and Jack Plotnick, opened Off-Broadway at the St. Luke's Theatre.
 The show, which parodies 1970's disaster movies, has earned largely positive reviews, with The New York Times praising its "inspired lunacy".
 After a three-year run off-Broadway, Disaster! opened at the Nederlander Theatre on Broadway in 2016.